 59 maximizes the posterior over model parameters directly when cast in the context of likelihood-free inference.
 Furthermore,

-60 flow-based methods are capable of approximating very high-dimensional distributions (e.g., the pixels of an image).
+60 flow-based methods are capable of approximating high-dimensional distributions (e.g., the pixels of an image).
 Once

 61 trained with a sufficient amount of simulated data, the invertible network can perform rapid Bayesian inference on large